Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 Keep It Natural

 Creating content for natural language processing should be, well, natural.
 You don’t want to try to complicate things with industry jargon.
 You want to create a connection between you and the user.
 Make them feel like they’re talking to a friend.
-This will not only help you engage more users, but search engines like Google are more likely to understand and choose to serve your content in key ranking areas like featured snippets, AI search summaries and rich results.
+This will not only help you engage more users, but search engines and answer engines are also more likely to understand and choose to serve your content in key ranking areas.

 Ryan Sylvestre